That’s where chore charts come in.

 And the sooner a child learns to enjoy being helpful, well, the sooner your work is done (literally)!

-15+ Chore Chart Ideas By Age
+15+ Free Printable Chore Charts By Age

-Chore Chart Ideas for Kids 2-7
+Chore Charts for Kids 2-7

 1) Free Printable Kids Chore Chart